5 Unusual Types of Animal Milk Around the World

 photography by: Silverbanks Pictures Image Archive

-Pig Milk, The Netherlands
+Pig Milk, the Netherlands

 A sow feeding her cute little piglets